googleapis/google-cloud-cpp/README.md

 such, and the recommended alternatives, include:

-* CMake's `FetchContent` and/or git submodules: in these approaches the `google-cloud-cpp` library becomes a sub-directory of a larger CMake build We do not test `google-cloud-cpp` in these  configurations, and we find them brittle as **all** CMake targets become visible to the larger project.
+* CMake's `FetchContent` and/or git submodules: in these approaches the `google-cloud-cpp` library becomes a subdirectory of a larger CMake build We do not test `google-cloud-cpp` in these  configurations, and we find them brittle as **all** CMake targets become visible to the larger project.
   This is both prone to conflicts, and makes it impossible to enforce that